konveyor/enhancements/enhancements/discovery-service/README.md

 ### Concepts

-Cluster scoped - All data is scoped to a cluster (MigCluster).
+*Cluster scoped* - All data is scoped to a cluster (MigCluster).

-Pagination - All GET requests support pagination by passing the offset and limit parameters.
+*Pagination* - All GET requests support pagination by passing the offset and limit parameters.

-Availability - To protect against returning partial datasets, each collection must be initially/completely reconciled prior to REST API fulling a GET request on the collection.
+*Availability* - To protect against returning partial datasets, each collection must be initially/completely reconciled prior to REST API fulling a GET request on the collection.
 A 206 _RequestTimeout_ is returned when data is not yet available.

-Eventual Consistency - After a collection is initially reconciled (available), remote watches are used to add/update/delete individual resources.
+*Eventual Consistency* - After a collection is initially reconciled (available), remote watches are used to add/update/delete individual resources.
 This has been tuned to be very fast but the kubernetes informer subsystem has some inherent latency.
 As a result, a GET on a collection will represent a snapshot in time but will eventually become consistent with the inventory on the cluster.

-Standard parameters:
+*Standard parameters*:

 - offset - The offset of the first item to be included (default: 0).
 - limit - The number of items returned (default: unlimited).